Generative AI Meets 6G and Beyond: Diffusion Models for Semantic Communications

 \subsubsection{Effectiveness-Efficiency Trade-off}

-A defining characteristic of machine-centric settings is the \emph{effectiveness-efficiency} trade-off: maximize downstream task effectiveness (\eg mAP/IoU for perception, success/return for decision) subject to tight efficiency constraints (\eg spectral efficiency, device memory/FLOPs, inference latency, and energy).
-Practically, this trade-off is tuned by choosing what ``semantic cues'' to extract and transmit (\eg object masks, keypoints, BEV grids, and high-level tokens), how to compress them (\eg entropy models, vector quantization, and pruning), and how to exploit them at the receiver (\eg direct task heads, and conditional generation with measurement consistency).
-Diffusion models contribute on both sides: \textit{i)} they \emph{improve effectiveness} by hallucinating task-relevant detail consistent with the received semantics; and \textit{ii)} they \emph{improve efficiency} by enabling aggressive source compression (and even lossy or partial semantics) while maintaining task performance through conditional generation at the receiver.
+A defining characteristic of machine-centric settings is the \emph{effectiveness-efficiency} trade-off: maximize downstream task effectiveness (\eg mean Average Precision (mAP) and Intersection over Union (IoU) for perception, success rate and cumulative return for decision) subject to tight efficiency constraints (\eg spectral efficiency, device memory and floating-point operations (FLOPs), inference latency, and energy).
+Practically, this trade-off is tuned by choosing what ``semantic cues'' to extract and transmit (\eg object masks, keypoints, bird’s eye view (BEV) grids, and high-level tokens), how to compress them (\eg entropy models, vector quantization, and pruning), and how to exploit them at the receiver (\eg direct task heads, and conditional generation with measurement consistency).
+Diffusion models contribute on both sides: \textit{(i)} they \emph{improve effectiveness} by hallucinating task-relevant detail consistent with the received semantics; and \textit{(ii)} they \emph{improve efficiency} by enabling aggressive source compression (and even lossy or partial semantics) while maintaining task performance through conditional generation at the receiver.